prakharsharma203/Chrome-Extension-For-Linkedin-/README.md

 - `Open jobs`: Opens job listings on LinkedIn.
 - `Open message`: Opens your LinkedIn messages.
 - `Open notification`: Opens your LinkedIn notifications.

+## Accessing Saved Posts

+To access your saved posts on LinkedIn using the extension:
+1. Click on the "Saved" icon located near the Business option on the LinkedIn navigation bar.
+2. Alternatively, issue the voice command: `Open saved posts`.

 ## Installation